scojo202/libbetta/README.md

 # LibBetta

-LibBetta is a GTK3-based C library for plotting, with an emphasis on interactivity and speed rather than production of publication-quality graphics.
+LibBetta is a GTK-based C library for plotting, with an emphasis on interactivity and speed rather than production of publication-quality graphics.

+The stable branch contains a GTK3 version.
+Development of a GTK4 version is ongoing in the master branch.

-It is based on code from GUPPI and GOffice and has no dependencies beyond GTK3.
+It is based on code from GUPPI and GOffice and has no dependencies beyond GTK.

 LibBetta is approaching usefulness but is under active development.
 The API is not yet stable.
 API reference documentation can be found [here](https://scojo202.github.io/libbetta/docs).